Scar: Umbilical

-Humans and other placental mammals have an umbilical scar (commonly referred to as a navel) which starts to heal when the umbilical cord is cut after birth.
+Humans and other placental mammals have an umbilical scar (commonly referred to as a belly button or navel) which starts to heal when the umbilical cord is cut after birth.
 Egg-laying animals have an umbilical scar which, depending on the species, may remain visible for life or disappear within a few days after birth.

 Pathophysiology

 A scar is the product of the body's repair mechanism after tissue injury.
 If a wound heals quickly within two weeks with new formation of skin, minimal collagen will be deposited and no scar will form.
 When the extracellular matrix senses elevated mechanical stress loading, tissue will scar, and scars can be limited by stress shielding wounds.
 Small full thickness wounds under 2mm reepithelize fast and heal scar free.
 Deep second-degree burns heal with scarring and hair loss.
 Sweat glands do not form in scar tissue, which impairs the regulation of body temperature.
 Elastic fibers are generally not detected in scar tissue younger than 3 months old.
 In scars, rete pegs are lost; through a lack of rete pegs, scars tend to shear easier than normal tissue.

 The endometrium, the inner lining of the uterus, is the only adult tissue to undergo rapid cyclic shedding and regeneration without scarring, shedding and restoring roughly inside a 7-day window on a monthly basis.
 All other adult tissues, upon rapid shedding or injury, can scar.

 Prolonged inflammation, as well as the fibroblast proliferation, can occur.
 Redness that often follows an injury to the skin is not a scar and is generally not permanent (see wound healing).
 The time it takes for this redness to dissipate may, however, range from a few days to, in some serious and rare cases, a few years.

 Scars form differently based on the location of the injury on the body and the age of the person who was injured.

-The worse the initial damage is, the worse the scar will generally be.
+The more severe the initial damage is, the more significant the scar will generally be.

 Skin scars occur when the dermis (the deep, thick layer of skin) is damaged.
 Most skin scars are flat and leave a trace of the original injury that caused them.

-Wounds allowed to heal secondarily tend to scar worse than wounds from primary closure.
+Wounds allowed to heal secondarily tend to scar more significantly than wounds from primary closure.